-The field specified must be a selected item from the selected table, or a defined field, or a field from a self-describing file.
+The field specified must be an Eloquence data item that is a field of the input source, a selected item from the selected table, or a defined field, or a field from a self-describing file.

 Subscript

 If the field is a compound item (e.g., 2X25), the first sub-item is the default if no subscript is specified.
 You can sort on any sub-item by specifying the subscript.
 For example,